 Kirk Hinrich, G, Chicago Bulls

-'s world, and Kirk Hinrich just lives in it.
+This is Derrick Rose's world, and Kirk Hinrich just lives in it.
 Despite basically being replaced by Rose through the NBA Draft two years ago, Hinrich is still alive and kicking in the Bulls' starting line-up.

 Despite having an excellent stroke, his shot is inconsistent, and he doesn't provide the punch in scoring that a starting shooting guard normally does.
 However, his 30-point night in a huge win over the Boston Celtics last week showed he has the fight in him that will keep the Bulls competitive.